Both are extremely versatile and can be used on many sources.

 It seems as though the P220 will do better with podcasting, as it has that deep radio type sound.

 Because the P220 has the -20dB pad and a higher SPL, it is better for miking guitar cabinets up close.

 I still love the AT2035, and it gets stunning reviews pretty much everywhere you look.
-This comparison is tough because to me it’s almost a toss up which mic you go with.
+This comparison is tough because to me it’s almost a toss-up of which mic you go with.
 Other than the slightly higher SPL, they are almost identical mics.
 What is SPL?
 Interested in learning more about the 2035?

 Stu is determined to help you make sound decisions, and strives to deliver the best and most in depth content on the internet!
 In his spare time, he likes to fish, paint, play guitar, pray, rap, make beats, take photos, record videos, graphic design, and more.
 His sense of humour, coupled with a knack for excellence and strict attention to detail are what allow him to stand out in an crowded industry.